adithyakv100/custom-random-id/README.md

 A highly customizable JavaScript library that generates random IDs based on the required format.
 It uses the `{{id_specification}}` format to generate the kind of ID with varying length number or string or alpha-numeric string

-> Solves the problem of writing custom algorithms of generating random IDs of numbers or strings or alpha-numeric string.
+> Solves the problem of writing custom algorithms for generating random IDs of numbers or strings or alpha-numeric string.
 You can even generate a random phone number like `+1-541-754-3010` or random anything in your desired format!

 ## Installation